Quantipy/quantipy/docs/API/sites/lib_doc/batch/04_subclass.rst

 >>> batch.set_value_texts('gender', {1: 'Men', 2: 'Women'})
 >>> batch.set_property('q1', 'base_text', 'This var has a second filter.')

-Some methods, that can not be used to manipulate the meta component, are not allowed to be used for a ``Batch``.
-These will raise, otherwise they can lead to confusion and errors in the instance.
+Some methods are not allowed to be used for a ``Batch``.
+These will raise a ``NotImplementedError`` to prevent inconsistent case and meta data states.